top of page

 An example of how grades work are the rules for one of the most common wood floors installed; solid, unfinished red or white oak.
 Most of those floors follow the grades developed by NOFMA.
 Under those grading rules, there are four levels of oak flooring; Clear, Select, No. 1 Common and No. 2 Common.

-Clear Oak is very uniform in color, with very few small character marks.
+is very uniform in color, with very few small character marks.
 Its average board length is 3 ¾ feet.
 Select oak has more color variation and more natural character marks such as small knots.
 The average board length for Select oak is 3 ¼ feet.

-No. 1 Common has a much more varied appearance, with mineral streaks, greater color variation, and more character marks, gaps, worm holes, and average board length is 2 ¾ feet.
+has a much more varied appearance, with mineral streaks, greater color variation, and more character marks, gaps, worm holes, and average board length is 2 ¾ feet.
 With No. 1 grade, before we sand, your floor may not look "finished".
 We have to add a product called wood filler that is used on all projects when we start the sanding of your floors.

-No. 2 Common, has a “rustic” appearance, with just about any natural character mark, including lsmall to medium sized knots and some scattered dark boards.
+has a “rustic” appearance, with just about any natural character mark, including lsmall to medium sized knots and some scattered dark boards.
 Expect worm holes, dark streaks, pinholes, and misc. marks that will show up after any refinishing work has been completed.
 With No. 2 grade, before we sand, your floor may not look "finished".
 We have to add a product called wood filler that is used on all projects when we start the sanding of your floors.

 Another factor that can affect the appearance of your hardwood floor is the way the flooring was cut from the log itself.
 Plainsawn flooring will show great variation in grain patterns on the surface of the floor.
 Rift or Quartersawn flooring will have a relatively uniform grain pattern.